Dingle, Iloilo: Early history

 Map of Panay showing the ancient polities belonging to the Confederation of Madja-as.

 The ancient banwa of Sumandig in the sakup of Irong-irong form the present-day municipalities of Dingle and Dueñas.

 At around 1212, the site of modern-day Dingle was under the jurisdiction of Simsiman.
 The area was first inhabited by the Ati or Panay Negritos with Pulpulan as chief.
 Under Marikudo, son of Pulpulan, Simsiman remained as the seat of government of the Ati polity.
 The settlement was eventually called Sumandig after an Ati ruler whose domain covered the areas along Mount Putian from current-day barangay Lincud in the north to Suague river in the south and from the creek up to present-day barangay Alegria in the west.
 Sumandig's seat of government is present-day sitio Mananiw in barangay Tabugon, Dingle.

 Buyóng Labaw Donggon (lit.
 "Most Honored"), the first Malay datu of Sumandig in the 29,000-verse epic Hinilawod and "the most high god, all-powerful, magnanimous, a god of gifts and graces" in the Suludnon society and in the old Panayan religion, built his home with his wife Uwang Matan-ayon (lit.
 "Generous One") beside the spring of Moroboro in Dingle.
 Matan-ayon was a daughter of Datu Paiburong, the first ruler of Irong-irong.

 Labaw Donggon and Matan-ayon, folk heroes of the ancient Visayan epic Hinilawod and progenitors of the pre-colonial kadatuan and the Spanish-colonial principalía of Dingle, who settled by the spring of Moroboro in Dingle.

 Sumandig, which was then a district of Sibucao, had a rock believed to have been Labaw Donggon's throne.
 There, wedding ceremonies were held by the natives to ask for his blessings.
-It is said that the god took two lovers whose parents were not in favor of their love; so those who yearn for true love, sacrifice offerings before his altar.
+It is said that the god took two lovers whose parents were not in favor of their love, for 25 years the lovers adored each other without ever seeing the light of the sun, "living in the fantastic mansion of Dinglian divinity"; so those who yearn for true love, sacrifice offerings before his altar.
 Young maidens sigh and exclaim, "Abao, Labao Dung-gon, taga-i aco bana!
 (Oh, Labaw Donggon, give me a husband!)"
 The Augustinian Hernando Morales destroyed the rock in 1598, removing every bit of it.
 It was noted that there were still native mundos of Dingle who worshipped Labaw Donggon even until the last years of Spanish rule in the Philippines.
 These worshippers would stealthily enter a certain cave in the evening of a certain day of the year in order to render homage and to offer burnt offerings of poultry, doves, rice, bananas, and pigs to the ancient Visayan god.
 It took the Augustinians two centuries to uproot the custom of offering sacrifices to Labaw Donggon.